Our data transformation

 It’s an exciting time for our data science community at Boehringer Ingelheim.
 We can see the company’s commitment to data-driven thinking, and we’re already noticing the impact of these initiatives on our work.
 We expect our numbers to double in the coming years, which gives us a strong sense of forward momentum and many new opportunities.

 For the company, these changes mean we can be more effective in targeting diseases and developing breakthrough treatments.
-For me personally, it means getting closer to achieving my goal of having a positive impact – and being glad I made that decision four years ago to change industries and join Boehringer Ingelheim.
+For me personally, it means getting closer to achieving my goal of having a positive impact – and being glad I made that decision in 2017 to change industries and join Boehringer Ingelheim.

 >